-She led brand engagement at Better Work, a World Bank and United Nations partnership to ensure safe and decent working conditions around the world.
+She led brand engagement at Better Work, a World Bank and United Nations partnership to ensure safe and decent working conditions within garment factories around the world.
 She was head of consumer products at BSR, providing strategic advice to brands including H&M, Levi Strauss & Co., Marks and Spencer, Nike, The Walt Disney Company and Pou Chen on the design and integration of sustainability into business.
 She holds a master’s in public policy from the University of California, Berkeley.

 “Today there is a long unhappy story of how our fashion is made and where it ends up.
 I want us to reimagine this story.
 I founded Remake because I truly believe in the good that comes from human connections.
-The modern shopper wants to know more, and the maker is better off when we use our voice and shopping dollars to advocate for her wellbeing.”
+The modern shopper wants to know more, and the maker is better off when we use our voice and wallet to advocate for her wellbeing.”

 As Content Manager, Eleanor pushes forward the depth, breadth and visual identity of Remake’s video and social content.
 She’s focused on telling engaging stories that humanize the fashion supply chain.